+The main use of black cohosh is to help women with menstrual problems.
 The root actively reduces the levels of the luteinizing hormone which is one of the main causes of hot flushes and other menopausal symptoms.
-Such female problems are also eased by the phytoestrogens contained within the plant which act in the same way as oestrogen.
+These typical female problems are also eased by the phytoestrogens contained within the plant which act in the same way as oestrogen.
+Another use of black cohosh is for muscle and joint pain due to its anti-inflammatory properties.